ATO Rental Property Depreciation: Blinds, Capital Works & Allowances

 Depreciation on rental property is one of the most valuable but underused deductions available to investors in Australia.
 By correctly claiming depreciation, you reduce your taxable income and improve cash flow.
 The Australian Taxation Office (ATO) allows owners of income-producing properties to claim deductions for the decline in value of assets and structures over time.

 This guide explains how depreciation works, how to calculate it, what you need to stay compliant, and the benefits for property investors.
-It also answers the most common search questions such as how much depreciation you can claim, whether you need a depreciation schedule, and if you need to pay it back when selling.
+It also covers common questions such as how much depreciation you can claim, whether you need a depreciation schedule, and whether you need to pay it back when selling.

 What Is Depreciation on Rental Property?